RHMoon/react-book-event-handler/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Creating list of book in grid display, containing basic information.
+Using event handler, the book can be dropped.

 ## Available Scripts